home-assistant/home-assistant.io/source/voice_control/voice_remote_local_assistant.markdown

 In Home Assistant, the Assist pipelines are made up of various components that together form a voice assistant.

 For each component you can choose from different options.
-We have prepared a speech-to-text and text-to-speech option that runs fully local.
+There is a speech-to-text and text-to-speech option that runs entirely local.

 The speech-to-text option is [Whisper](https://github.com/openai/whisper).
 It's an open source AI model that supports [various languages](https://github.com/openai/whisper#available-models-and-languages).
 We use a forked version called [faster-whisper](https://github.com/guillaumekln/faster-whisper).
 On a Raspberry Pi 4, it takes around 8 seconds to process incoming voice commands.
 On an Intel NUC it is done in under a second.